 - Manuscripts should be limited to 8,500 words (including references, appendices, etc.).

 - Manuscripts must be submitted in MS Word with a title, abstract (not to exceed 250 words) and keywords (3-4 words) in English.

 - Manuscripts must be double spaced.

 - Manuscripts should not contain any self-identifying references to ensure anonymous review.

-- Manuscripts should adhere to APA style (6th edition) (see Style Sheet below).
+- Manuscripts should adhere to the APA style (7th edition) (see Style Sheet below).

 - Prior to submission, authors must obtain written permission from the copyright owner of any material to be included in the manuscript.